 Over the last decade, tai chi has been recognised as a popular exercise for health improvement.
 In particular, studies have shown the Tai Chi for Arthritis programme to relieve pain, improve quality of life and balance.
-By 2014 over five million people around the world have enjoyed learning this programme.
+By 2019 over ten million people around the world have enjoyed learning this programme.
 This article provides information and practical guides on how to use tai chi to help manage your condition.

 It will discuss: